 Lantum prides itself on the quality of the Practices we work with.
 Occasionally we understand that the work you expected to undertake was not as previously described or the Practice did not meet the required standards.

-You can see more about obligations in the Terms of Engagement.
+You can see more about obligations in the Terms and Conditions.